 CI | 2015 | 2x52' | HD | French & English | By Saïd Mbombo Penda | Sentinelles Productions | Broadcaster: Al Jazeera

-Laurent Gbagbo’s trial in International Criminal Court (ICC) for crime against humanity opened in January 2016.
+Laurent Gbagbo’s trial in International Criminal Court for crime against humanity opened in January 2016.
 He was acquitted in 2019, but the CCI’s Prosecutor appealed the judgment.
-President of Ivory Coast from 2000 to 2011, was he an anti-colonialist liberator as he pretended or a true dictator?
-He’s been sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
-After being acquitted, by the ICC, the judge's decision may be appealed by the prosecutors.
+President of Ivory Coast from 2000 to 2011, he is sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
+Was he an anti-colonialist liberator or a dictator?

 ES | 2015 | 52' / 67’ | HD | Spanish (sub.), English (sub.), Italian (sub.), French (sub.), German (sub.) | By Pablo Tosco, Jorge Fernandez, Pablo Iraburu | Arena Comunicacion Audiovisual